diBernardoGroup/Network-model-of-the-COVID-19/README.md

 INPUT:
-1. In              (Infected time series)
+1. In              (Infected time series);
-2. total_quar      (Quarantined time series)
+2. total_quar      (Quarantined time series);
-3. total_hosp      (Hospitalized time series)
+3. total_hosp      (Hospitalized time series);
-4. eta             (Eta identified)
+4. eta             (Eta identified);
-5. total_dead      (Dead time series)
+5. total_dead      (Dead time series);
-6. tspan           (Time frame for the identification)
+6. tspan           (Time frame for the identification);
-7. tau             (tau identified at stage 2)
+7. tau             (tau identified at stage 2).

 OUTPUT: pars            (Parameters identified)

-IDENTIFICATION PROCEDURE
+**IDENTIFICATION PROCEDURE**

 Regional Identification: In this section, we provide instruction to run the identification procedure, given a region

-1. Select the region code you want to analyze in 'read_regional_data.m' (movemeanK).
+1. Select the region code you want to analyze in 'read_regional_data.m' (movemeanK);
-2. Select the averaging filter length in 'read_regional_data.m'.
+2. Select the averaging filter length in 'read_regional_data.m';
-3. Select the initial guess for the parameters in the script 'stage1_r.m'.
+3. Select the initial guess for the parameters in the script 'stage1_r.m';
-4. Run 'stage1_r.m'.
+4. Run 'stage1_r.m';
-5. Merge the windows following the procedure described in section S2 of the SI.
+5. Merge the windows following the procedure described in section S2 of the SI;
-6. Run 'stage2_r.m' given the time merged time windows obtained at point 5. .
+6. Run 'stage2_r.m' given the time merged time windows obtained at point 5;
-7. Run 'stage3_r.m' .
+7. Run 'stage3_r.m'.

 National Identification: In this section we provide instruction to run the identification procedure of the national data

-1. Select the averaging filter length in 'read_national_data.m' (movemeanK).
+1. Select the averaging filter length in 'read_national_data.m' (movemeanK);
-2. Select the initial guess for the parameters in the script 'stage1_r.m'.
+2. Select the initial guess for the parameters in the script 'stage1_r.m';
-3. Run 'stage1.m'.
+3. Run 'stage1.m';
-4. Merge the windows following the procedure described in section S2 of the SI.
+4. Merge the windows following the procedure described in section S2 of the SI;
-5. Run 'stage2.m' given the time merged time windows obtained at point 4. .
+5. Run 'stage2.m' given the time merged time windows obtained at point 4;
-6. Run 'stage3.m' .
+6. Run 'stage3.m'.